-Troops and Crews from other BSA councils - There is a very limited number of spaces for patrols of 8 Scouts/Venturers and 2 adult leaders from other BSA councils.
+Troops and Crews from other states - There is a very limited number of spaces for patrols of 8 Scouts/Venturers and 2 adult leaders from other states.
 So that there will be the maximum number of states represented, there is a limit of one patrol per state.
 Returning out-of-council patrols have priority Applications are now closed for BSA troops and crews from other states.
 All available spaces have been filled by current applicants.

 Troops and Companies from Canada - .There is a very limited number of spaces for patrols of 8 Scouts/Venturers and 2 adult leaders from WOSM-affiliated Scout Associations in Canada.